carlosjennings1991/School_District_Analysis/README.md

 # School District Analysis
 The primary goal of this analysis was to analyze school data by type (charter vs district), size, spending per pupil, and grade level.
-Within this overall goal, there was a need to correct for some tainted data (Thomas High School's 9th grade data) and seeing how that affected the aforementioned analyses.
+Within this overall goal, there was a need to correct for some tainted data (Thomas High School's 9th grade) and seeing how that affected the aforementioned analyses.

 ![school summary screenshot](https://github.com/carlosjennings1991/School_District_Analysis/blob/main/Resources/school_summary_screenshot.png)